DigitalState/Platform/platform/documentation/architecture/troubleshooting.md

 A microservice represents a collection of Docker containers for a particular subject.

-Also, the troubleshooting commands below are more direct against the microservice and doesn't go through the Ansible abstraction.
+Also, the troubleshooting commands below are more directly against the microservice and doesn't go through the Ansible abstraction.

 ### Cache

-Clearing the cache for a given microservice:
+Clearing the cache for a given Symfony-based microservice:

 ```
 cd app/authentication
 docker-compose exec php php bin/console cache:clear
 ```

-Warming up the cache for a given microservice:
+Warming up the cache for a given Symfony-based microservice:

 ```
 cd app/authentication